Multiplicities of Jumping Numbers: Introduction

 \section{Introduction}

 Let $X$ be a smooth variety over an algebraically closed field of characteristic $0$.
-Associated to each closed subscheme $Z$ of $X$ is a family of ideals, called the {\it multiplier ideals,} that quantify the singularities of $Z$.
+Associated to each closed subscheme $Z$ of $X$ is a family of ideals, called the {\it multiplier ideals} (Definition~\ref{MultiplierIdeal}), that quantify the singularities of $Z$.
 The multiplier ideals are indexed by a positive real parameter $c$ (denoted by $\iI(c \cdot Z)$), and form a decreasing family of ideals of $\cO_{X}$.

-As $c$ varies over the positive real numbers, the stalks of these ideals $\iI( c \cdot Z)_{x}$ at any point $x$ change exactly at a discrete set of rational numbers $c_{i}$ called the \emph{jumping numbers} of $Z$ at $x$.
-So we get a descending chain of ideals

-where $c_{1}, c_{2}, \dots $ are the jumping numbers of $Z$ at $x$.
-The jumping numbers were defined and studied in \cite{MR2068967}.
-They are important invariants of the singularity of $Z$ at a point.
+As $c$ varies over the positive real numbers, the stalks of these ideals $\iI( c \cdot Z)_{x}$ at any point $x$ change exactly at a discrete set of rational numbers $c_{i}$ called the \emph{jumping numbers} of $Z$ at $x$ (Definition~\ref{jumpingnumbers}).
+So we get a descending chain of ideals \ The jumping numbers, first defined and studied in \cite{MR2068967}, are interesting invariants of the singularity of $Z$ at $x$.
+For example, the smallest jumping number is the well-known log canonical threshold ($lct$) of the subscheme.
+The log canonical threshold, and more generally any jumping number in the interval $[lct, lct + 1 ) $ is a root of $b_{Z}(-s),$ where $b_{Z}(s)$ is the famous \emph{Bernstein-Sato polynomial} of $Z$; see \cite{MR1492525}, \cite{MR2068967} and \cite{MR2231202}.
+Jumping numbers were connected to the Hodge Spectrum of a hypersurface by Budur in \cite{MR2015069}.

-Now fix a closed point $x \in X$ and the local ring $ (A, \fm)$ at $x$.
-If $Z$ is supported only at $x$, then all the non-trivial multiplier ideals at $x$ will be $\fm$-primary ideals.
-In this situation, the jumping numbers come with a natural multiplicity denoted by $m(c)$ that measures the difference between successive multiplier ideals in the chain (\ref{chain}).
-Some of these multiplicities appear in the Hodge-Spectrum of a general member of $\fa$ as proved by Budur in \cite{MR2015069}.